json-api/json-api/index.md

 ---
 layout: page
-title: "A standard for building APIs in JSON"
+title: "A specification for building APIs in JSON"
 show_masthead: true
 ---